Infaenyte/OpenStreetMap-ArcGIS/README.md

 ### Introduction

-Contains styles and workflows for processing OpenStreetMap with the OSM Editor for ArcGIS
+Provides a means to style OpenStreetMap data imported into ArcGIS using the [OpenStreetMap Editor for ArcGIS](http://www.esri.com/software/arcgis/extensions/openstreetmap).

 ### Description